Skip to main content

-Pain Relief in Children
+Pain relief in children

-This article is for Medical Professionals
+Medical Professionals

 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
 You may find one of our health articles more useful.

-Pain management should start when a child is first diagnosed and should continue throughout the illness.
 Childhood pain is often complex (particularly cancer pain) and ideally a multidisciplinary approach should be used.

 While providing analgesia, the underlying cause of the pain should be determined and treated if possible, remembering that the pain of both diagnostic and therapeutic procedures (eg, bone marrow biopsy) may often be worse than that of the disease.
 Such pain due to procedures should be treated appropriately.